GorgonMeducer/PLOOC/README.md

 	} byte_queue_t;

 PLOOC provides the "private-protection" feature with a different scheme other than type-cheating, so it support almost all C compilers with C99 feature enabled.
 As the author, I have to confess that it took me a lot of time to figure it out how to deal with strict-type-checking and the inital scheme was urgly and counter-intuition.
-Thanks to SimonQian, it took the team another 3 months to make PLOOC elegent and simple.
-The support from HenryLong is also vital.
+Thanks to some inspiring contribution of SimonQian, it took me another 3 months to make PLOOC elegent and simple.
+The supports from HenryLong are also vital.

 I hope you can enjoy this unique trying for the object-oriented programming challenge.